tinspham209/tinspham209/README.md

-### Hi there, I'm Tins 👋
+### Hi there, I'm Tin Pham - aka Tins 👋

-## I'm a software engineering, student of Duy Tan University, Danang
+## I'm a Software Engineering

+- Student of Duy Tan University in Danang, Vietnam
+- A fresher developer using React for Web development

 ### Connect with me: